-Note: You may want to build your table on the ground to avoid burn marks in your workbench top.
+Note: You may want to build your table on the ground to avoid burn marks in your workbench top when learning how to weld.
 We didn’t mind the marks.

 Line up the shelf braces on the surface of the table and clamp them together.
 Tack each brace corner to the table and to each other before welding the whole joint.
 This will allow you to make corrections if something gets out of alignment.

 Welding too long in any one area creates excessive heat, which will expand the metal so much that the whole project could warp when it cools.
 Weld a few inches on one side, rotate the assembly, weld a few inches on another side, and so on.
 There is no reason to weld the whole joint between the table/shelf surface and the braces.
-Note: Fume extractors start at about $1,200 but are unnecessary if you’re welding in a well-ventilated area.
+Note: Fume extractors start at about $1,200 but are unnecessary if you’re learning how to weld in a well-ventilated area.